coders51/omniauth-orbita/README.md

 ## Fields in the User model

-Oauth51 login mechanism relies on some fields that should be present in the user model.
+Orbita login mechanism relies on some fields that should be present in the user model.
 You can generate a migration with this content:

 ```ruby
 # rails g migration add_fields_to_users